vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-identifying-common-steps.md

 ## Identifying Common Steps

-Are there any steps that are common across multiple jobs?
-If so, we can extract them into a single job, which can then be used by other jobs.
+Ask yourself, "are there any steps that are common across multiple jobs?"

+If you answered, "Yes," we can have a go at extracting them into a single job, which can then be used by other jobs.

+To drive this home, let's use a concrete example.

-Let's use an example.
-We have two jobs, test and build.
-Both of these jobs require the same dependencies to be installed.
+We have two jobs, **test** and **build**.
+Both of these jobs require the same dependencies to be installed, thus they both have an "Install Dependencies" step.
-It's likely that these jobs both have an "install dependencies" step (illustrated below).

 ```mermaid
 flowchart LR